nicopandrex/project-manager-plus/README.md

 - Use Python (e.g. matplotlib) to generate visual charts from the analysis data, in addition to the text report.
 - Tagging and filtering of tasks.
 - Multi-user support with separate save files per user.

+Originally created for my Adv Programming class, adapted for personal use, feel free to fork and edit for your own usage